Brownies & Bars

 • Bake the shortbread crust for 25 minutes.
 While the base is baking, make the lemon filling.

-• Bake for 40-45 minutes until the top has formed a crackle-top crust and is golden brown.
+• Bake for 40-45 minutes or until the top has set.

 • Allow to fully cool before dusting with powdered sugar and cutting into squares.